 The Prospective Purchaser/Ultimate Purchaser selects, as an address for service of all notices and/or legal processes, the address that the Prospective Purchaser has furnished in the registration section of Capital Stud’s Website.

 All matters arising from the Auction Process including Offers shall be subject to the Laws and more specifically governed thereby.

 The Ultimate Purchaser hereby consents to the jurisdiction of the High Court of South Africa, Gauteng Local Division, Johannesburg or at Capital Stud’s option, the Magistrates’ Court having jurisdiction in regard to any claim which Capital Stud may institute against the Ultimate Purchaser notwithstanding that the amount and/or the issue in question may exceed the jurisdiction of the Magistrates’ Court.

-- 28.1.These terms and conditions will constitute the only terms and conditions between Capital Stud/the Auctioneer and the Prospective Purchaser/Ultimate Purchaser and accordingly no warranties or representations of whatsoever nature, whether express or implied, not indicated herein shall be binding on them.
+29.1.These terms and conditions will constitute the only terms and conditions between Capital Stud/the Auctioneer and the Prospective Purchaser/Ultimate Purchaser and accordingly no warranties or representations of whatsoever nature, whether express or implied, not indicated herein shall be binding on them.

-- 29.1.
-It is recorded that there currently exists in South Africa a declaration of a National State of Disaster and arising therefrom certain restrictions in regard to the movement (specifically transportation) of Horses may exist at the date of the auction process and/or may come into existence shortly thereafter.
+30.1.
+It is recorded that there recently existed in South Africa a declaration of a National State of Disaster and arising therefrom certain restrictions in regard to the movement (specifically transportation) of Horses may exist at the date of the auction process and/or may come into existence shortly thereafter.

 30.2.
 In the event of either of those 2 eventualities referred to in clause 29.1 hereinabove, which then prevents Horses purchased by Ultimate Purchasers being retained at the stud premises then in such event:-